Nada-08/Subscription-Tracker/README.md

 ## 🚀 Features

 * 🧾 Add, edit, and delete subscriptions
-* 🗕️ Set renewal dates and get notified
+* 🗕️ Set renewal dates and get notified with automated email reminders
 * 📊 Visualize spending by category using bar or pie charts
 * 🔍 Smart OCR upload to auto-fill subscription info
 * 🧠 LLM-based parsing for scanned receipts
-* 🌐 Built with React, Express, MongoDB, Upstash Redis
+* 🌐 Built with React, Express, MongoDB

 ---